rackerlabs/genestack/docs/k8s-kubespray.md

 * 2 Network Interfaces

+!!! note

-> While we would expect the environment to be running with multiple bonds in a production cloud, two network interfaces is all that's required.
-> This can be achieved with vlan tagged devices, physical ethernet devices, macvlan, or anything else.
-> Have a look at the netplan example file found [here](https://github.com/rackerlabs/genestack/blob/main/etc/netplan/default-DHCP.yaml) for an example of how you could setup the network.
+    While we would expect the environment to be running with multiple bonds in a production cloud, two network interfaces is all that's required.
+This can be achieved with vlan tagged devices, physical ethernet devices, macvlan, or anything else.
+Have a look at the netplan example file found [here](https://github.com/rackerlabs/genestack/blob/main/etc/netplan/default-DHCP.yaml) for an example of how you could setup the network.

 * Ensure we're running kernel 5.17+

+!!! tip

-> While the default kernel on most modern operating systems will work, we recommend running with Kernel 6.2+.
+    While the default kernel on most modern operating systems will work, we recommend running with Kernel 6.2+.

 * Kernel modules

+!!! warning

-> The Kubespray tool chain will attempt to deploy a lot of things, one thing is a set of `sysctl` options which will include bridge tunings.
-> Given the tooling will assume bridging is functional, you will need to ensure the `br_netfilter` module is loaded or you're using a kernel that includes that functionality as a built-in.
+    The Kubespray tool chain will attempt to deploy a lot of things, one thing is a set of `sysctl` options which will include bridge tunings.
+Given the tooling will assume bridging is functional, you will need to ensure the `br_netfilter` module is loaded or you're using a kernel that includes that functionality as a built-in.

 * Executable `/tmp`

+!!! warning

-> The `/tmp` directory is used as a download and staging location within the environment.
+    The `/tmp` directory is used as a download and staging location within the environment.
 You will need to make sure that the `/tmp` is executable.
-> By default, some kick-systems set the mount option **noexec**, if that is defined you should remove it before running the deployment.
+By default, some kick-systems set the mount option **noexec**, if that is defined you should remove it before running the deployment.

 ### Create your Inventory